-- Support a high and sustainable rate of current spending.
+- Support a high and dependable rate of current spending

-To meet the first goal, the portfolio's return must meet or exceed the spending rate plus the rate of inflation.
-Therefore the required return above inflation, called the required real return, is equal to the rate of spending--currently five percent, based on today's payout rate and cost of fund administration at UMF.
+To meet the first goal, the portfolio’s return must meet or exceed the total sum of spending, the cost of fund administration, and the rate of inflation.
+The required return above inflation, called the required real return, is currently five percent.

 Although endowment gifts are expected to be permanent, they support spending in the present.
-Today's endowment funds are expected to continue to support their respective activities indefinitely, while newly endowed gifts expand rather than replenish the private support of the University.
-During long periods of down markets, the endowment may need to support current spending through a portion of its principle, thus jeopardizing investment earnings in the long run.
+Today’s endowment funds are expected to continue to support their respective activities indefinitely, while newly endowed gifts expand rather than replenish the private support of the University.
+The primary market risk for endowments is prolonged periods of poor investment returns when a portion of its principal may be needed to support current spending.
+The use of principal for current spending reduces the earning potential of the remaining assets.

-Diversifying the portfolio achieves the efficiency required to support a high real rate of return while reducing the risk of extended poor performance.
-Even good investments or asset classes are susceptible to long periods of poor returns.
-In a diversified portfolio, many asset classes must perform poorly concurrently for the entire portfolio to perform poorly.
+Because every investment or asset class is susceptible to long periods of subpar returns, effective portfolio diversification is essential to achieving our return goal while reducing the risk of extended poor performance.
+In a diversified portfolio, many asset classes must perform poorly concurrently for the entire portfolio to suffer.

-The UMF endowment's asset allocation is intended to generate investment returns that compete with equity returns in the long run, but with much less variability.
+The UMF endowment’s asset allocation is intended to generate investment returns that compete with equity returns in the long run, but with much less variability.
 Historically, the UMF endowment portfolio has met or exceeded broad market equity returns.
-The portfolio's asset allocation and its diversification have been the primary driver of this successful outcome.
+UMFIA’s focus on intelligent diversification through the portfolio’s asset allocation strategy has been the primary driver of this successful outcome.

-A natural consequence of a diversified portfolio is that it will never be the best performing portfolio over short periods or months or even years.
-As the economy experiences long-term cycles of expansion and recession, asset class leadership positions change.
-Over these longer periods of covering full economic cycles, the UMF endowment's diversified portfolio return is expected to be competitive with the best performing asset classes, including equities.
+A natural consequence of a diversified portfolio is that it will never be the best performing portfolio over short periods or even years.
+As the economy experiences cycles of expansion and recession, asset class leadership positions change.
+Over periods covering full economic cycles, the UMF endowment’s diversified portfolio return is expected to be competitive with the best performing asset classes, including equities.
 The greater consistency in investment returns will result in more dollars available for use in a consistent fashion.